iwanast/m8_e-commerce-backend/README.md

 1. Run: npm install
 2. Run: npm run dev

+TO GET ACCESS TO DB
+    Login to mongodb-atlas and allow your IP adress access under SECURITY/NETWORK ACESS

 Structure is setup as following:
 FILES:
 - server.js is the main source